TheGameProfi/HatSetup/readme.md

 - [Readarr](media/readarr.md) is a Services for Managing Books/Comics.
 Managing the local files, Book Naming via Book Database and Grabbing new Books from the Internet.
 - [Bazarr](media/bazarr.md) is a Services for Managing Subtitles.
 It scans the local files (including the Vidoes embeded ones) and grabs missing Subtitles from the Internet.
 - [Jackett](media/jackett.md) is a Torrent Convertion Service.
 It access many Torrent Providers and translate the API/Data into something Sonarr/Radarr/Readarr/Lidarr/... compatible.
+- [Prowlarr](media/prowlarr.md) is a indexer Manager/Proxy.
+It's a central management to syncronize Sonarr/Radarr/Readarr/Lidarr/...

 Download Management:
 - [Gluetun](download/gluetun.md) is VPN-Client and Proxy for Docker.
 All traffic is routed trough it and ports are forwarded from the Services.